 b.
-All requests for no cost extensions must be submitted in accordance with the procedures set forth in PAPPG Chapter VI.D.3.c.2 Those prior approval requirements that do not already have a specific request type in NSF's electronic systems must be submitted via use of the "Other" category in Research.gov.
+Requests for NSF prior written approval specified in the applicable prior approval matrix must be submitted via the use of NSF's electronic systems.
+Those prior approval requirements that do not already have a specific request type in NSF's electronic systems must be submitted via use of the "Other" category in Research.gov.

 c.
-Written approval is required from the cognizant NSF Program Officer (e.g., via email) for any project revision that results in a 5% or greater budget reallocation.
+Written approval (e.g., via email) is required from the cognizant NSF Program Director for any project revision that results in a 5% or greater budget reallocation.